paulowe/gcp/gke workloads/gke_persistent_storage/configMap.md

  If you have a piece of configuration data that will change more rapidly than that, you should probably implement a microservice to provide its value to Pods

+### How frequently does the kubelet refresh the values of ConfigMaps mounted as volumes inside Pods?
+Roughly on the order of seconds or minutes

+### How frequently does the kubelet refresh the values of ConfigMaps stored in environment variables inside Pods?